MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/overview-ltsc-preview.md

 Preview versions of the following products are available for you to install and test on devices running Windows in your organization.

 The following products are available as part of this preview program:
-- Office LTSC Professional Plus 2021 Preview
+- Microsoft Office LTSC Professional Plus 2024 Preview
-- Project Professional 2021 Preview
+- Microsoft Project Professional 2024 Preview
-- Visio Professional 2021 Preview
+- Microsoft Visio LTSC Professional 2024 Preview

-Office LTSC Professional Plus 2021 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Publisher, Skype for Business, Teams, and Word.
+Microsoft Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, Publisher, and Word.

 For information about installing and activating the preview versions of Office, Project, and Visio, see [Install Office LTSC Preview](install-ltsc-preview.md).

-For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC for Mac 2021 (Preview)](overview-mac-preview.md).
+For information about the preview version of Office for devices running macOS, see [Overview of Office LTSC for Mac 2024 (Preview)](overview-mac-preview.md).

 ## What’s changed in Office LTSC Preview

-For more information, see [What’s changed in Office LTSC 2021?](../ltsc2021/overview.md#whats-changed-in-office-ltsc-2021)
+For more information, see [What’s changed in Office LTSC 2024?](../ltsc2024/overview.md#whats-changed-in-office-ltsc-2024)

 ## What’s stayed the same in Office LTSC Preview

-For more information, see [What’s stayed the same in Office LTSC 2021?](../ltsc2021/overview.md#whats-stayed-the-same-in-office-ltsc-2021)
+For more information, see [What’s stayed the same in Office LTSC 2024?](../ltsc2024/overview.md#whats-stayed-the-same-in-office-ltsc-2024)

 ## New features included in Office LTSC Preview

-For more information, see [What are the new features in Office LTSC 2021?](../ltsc2021/overview.md#what-are-the-new-features-in-office-ltsc-2021)
+For more information, see [What are the new features in Office LTSC 2024?](../ltsc2024/overview.md#what-are-the-new-features-in-office-ltsc-2024)

 ## Getting support and providing feedback for Office LTSC Preview